-Algebra I

-Algebra II

-Family and Consumer Science Courses

-Financial Literacy

-French I and French II

-Geometry

-Career Readiness Courses (Quest for Success or courses formerly known as

-Journey to Careers)

-Introduction to Business and Computer Applications

-Intro to STEM Pathways

-Keyboarding

-Keyboarding Application 1/2 credit

-Latin I and Latin II

-Physical Science

-Spanish I and Spanish II

-Speech I

-Survey of Computer Science

-Talented Theater I

-Talented Visual Art I

-World Geography
+Algebra I Algebra II English I Family and Consumer Science Courses Financial Literacy Foreign Language I and II Geometry Career Readiness Courses (Quest for Success or courses formerly known as Journey to Careers) Introduction to Business and Computer Applications Intro to STEM Pathways Keyboarding Keyboarding Application Physical Science Speech I Survey of Computer Science Talented Theater I Talented Visual Art I World Geography

-Any variation of Gifted and Talented courses or new courses offered at the middle or high school levels must be approved by the Supervisor of Gifted Programs and the appropriate assigned Executive Director.
-Any courses particular to a school's magnet school mission offered at the middle or high school levels must be approved by the Director of Magnet Programs and the appropriate assigned Executive Director.
-No entry level visual and performing arts courses (such as Beginning Band, Beginning Choir, or Fine Arts Survey) will be offered except in cases of the magnet school academic mission previously mentioned or by a school receiving approval from the appropriate assigned Executive Director.
-All appropriate assigned LEAP 2025 EOC courses for Carnegie Credit offered at the middle school level must have the approval of the Executive Director and the Chief Accountability Officer to ensure adherence to state testing requirements.
+- Any variation of Gifted and Talented courses or new courses offered at the middle or high school levels must be approved by the Supervisor of Gifted Programs and the Superintendent's designee. - Any courses particular to a school's magnet school mission offered at the middle or high school levels must be approved by the Director of Magnet Programs and the the Superintendent's designee. - No entry level visual and performing arts courses (such as Beginning Band, Beginning Choir, or Fine Arts Survey) will be offered except in cases of the magnet school academic mission previously mentioned or by a school receiving approval from the the Fine Arts Director and the Superintendent's designee. - All appropriate assigned LEAP 2025 EOC courses for Carnegie Credit offered at the middle school level must have the approval of the Executive Director and the Chief Accountability Officer to ensure adherence to state testing requirements.
+High School credit LEAP 2025 coursework must be taught by a teacher certified in the content area.
+(See teachlouisiana.net for appropriate certification guidelines).